Yankees beat skidding Astros 4-1 for 7th straight win

 Brett Gardner doubled off reliever Hector Rondon in the seventh and Torres sent an opposite-field drive just over a leaping Josh Reddick at the auxiliary scoreboard in right-center.

+“My goodness.
+When I was 22, I was playing in low-A Charleston.
+He’s up here facing the best of the best and exceeding all expectations,” Judge said about Torres.
+“He’s the star of this team, future of this team and exciting to watch.”

-Edwin Encarnación also played some fine defense for the Yankees at first base.
-The 6-foot-7 Judge, batting leadoff for the first time in his big league career, went 0 for 4 with two strikeouts in his first game since straining his left oblique on a swing April 20.
+The 6-foot-7, 282-pound Judge went 0 for 4 with two strikeouts in his first game since straining his left oblique on a swing April 20.
+He batted leadoff for the first time in his big league career.

+“I loved it.
+More at-bats.
+That’s the best part about it,” Judge said.
+“It’s a good little spot.
+Hope it was not my last time doing it.”

-Altuve had three infield singles and a walk for the Astros, who still have a comfortable lead in the AL West.
+Jose Altuve had three infield singles and a walk for the Astros, who still have a comfortable cushion in the AL West.
 Peacock struck out 11 and walked none over six innings in his first start against the Yankees.
-He gave up two runs and five hits.
+He gave up five hits.

-Houston scored on successive doubles by Tyler White and Jake Marisnick with two outs in the fourth.
+Houston scored on successive doubles by Tyler White and Jake Marisnick in the fourth.

 TRAINER’S ROOM

 Astros: Backup catcher Max Stassi (left knee soreness) was reinstated from the 10-day injured list and LHP Reymin Guduan was recalled from Triple-A Round Rock.
 To make roster room, catcher Garrett Stubbs and INF Jack Mayfield were optioned to Round Rock after Thursday night’s game. … OF George Springer (strained left hamstring) took a scheduled day off on his rehab assignment at Double-A Corpus Christi.
-He is slated to play Saturday and Sunday — one game in the outfield, the other at DH.
-If all goes well, he is likely to be activated Tuesday. … RHP Collin McHugh (elbow) and RHP Joe Smith (left Achilles tendon surgery) were scheduled to pitch Friday night for Corpus Christi.
-It was the first rehab outing this season for Smith, who has been sidelined all year.
-McHugh needs to pitch on successive days in the minors before rejoining the Astros, manager AJ Hinch said.
+He’s slated to play Saturday and Sunday — one game in the outfield, the other at DH.
+If all goes well, he’s likely to be activated Tuesday. … RHP Collin McHugh (elbow) and RHP Joe Smith (left Achilles tendon surgery) appeared in relief for Corpus Christi.
+McHugh got two outs and needs to pitch on successive days in the minors before rejoining the Astros, according to Hinch.
+Smith struck out the side in his first rehab outing after being sidelined all season.

-Yankees: RHP Domingo Germán (left hip flexor strain) threw a bullpen and is scheduled for another one Monday.
-He will likely need a rehab outing but could rejoin the big league rotation before the All-Star break. … CF Aaron Hicks was out of the starting lineup for the second consecutive game because of inflammation in his sore right shoulder.
-He received a cortisone shot Thursday and took pregame batting practice with teammates on the field Friday.
+Yankees: CF Aaron Hicks was out of the starting lineup for the second consecutive game because of inflammation in his sore right shoulder.
+He received a cortisone shot Thursday and took pregame batting practice Friday with teammates on the field.
 Hicks, however, entered on defense in the fourth when LF Cameron Maybin exited with a strained left calf.
 Maybin was scheduled for an MRI and is headed to the injured list.
 “It’ll be a while,” manager Aaron Boone said.
-Maybin appeared to get hurt diving back to first on a pickoff attempt. … Regular leadoff man DJ LeMahieu and 1B Luke Voit were rested.
+Maybin appeared to get hurt diving back to first on a pickoff attempt. … RHP Domingo Germán (left hip flexor strain) threw a bullpen and is scheduled for another one Monday.
+He’ll likely need a rehab outing but could rejoin the big league rotation before the All-Star break. … Regular leadoff man DJ LeMahieu and 1B Luke Voit were rested.

 UP NEXT